Musings about Home CCTV setup, and a review of Anpviz 5MP@15FPS POE security camera

 To blow up a picture, right-click and select “Open image in new tab”

-2 thoughts on “Musings about Home CCTV setup, and a review of Anpviz 5MP@15FPS POE security camera”
+2 responses to “Musings about Home CCTV setup, and a review of Anpviz 5MP@15FPS POE security camera”

 1. I have attempted to find any information about setting up the NFS storage for the Anpviz cameras, and your post here is the only thing I see anywhere that references it.
 Can you share a bit about how you managed to get it connect to your NFS server?
 I can not seem to make it connect ever, even with the log out/in as you suggested above, as well as a reboot.